SAS Intra-Europe Business Class Debuts: SAS Business Replaces SAS Plus

 Bottom line

-SAS is making updates to its short haul premium product.
-As of October 2025, the airline will introduce business class on flights within Europe, replacing the current SAS Plus product.
-This will mean a dedicated cabin with blocked middle seats, a more substantial food and drink selection, more personalized service, and more.
+SAS has just made updates to its short haul premium product.
+As of October 2025, the airline has introduced SAS Business on flights within Europe, replacing the previous SAS Plus product.
+This means a dedicated business class cabin with blocked middle seats, a more substantial food and drink selection, more personalized service, expanded lounge options, and more.
 This seems like a sensible move, given that SAS is trying to align more closely with its SkyTeam partners.

 What do you make of SAS introducing business class on short haul flights?